Dog Training By Vetwest

-Positive reinforcement techniques (reward-based training) is proven to work up to 30% faster than aversive methods whilst maintaining the bond of trust between owner and dog.
+Positive reinforcement techniques (reward-based training) are proven to work faster than aversive methods whilst maintaining the bond of trust between owner and dog.

 Our instructors are highly experienced in helping clients get excellent results with their dogs and we think you'll be delighted by the results you start to see once you commence your training.
 It is expected that by week 6 of the training dog owners will have either eliminated or at least significantly reduced unwanted behaviours.

 "Thanks so much for your patience and answering our millions of questions.
 Before training, we thought Clementine was 'untrainable'!
 But after the 6 weeks and practice with your support, she is now on her way to being a perfect dog!
 We are thrilled and highly recommend your training especially for those who are ready to give up!
 Thanks again, Adele."
 Luke and Lisa.

 Call us on 9404 1134

 - Venues, times and bookings